by Jeff Hastings

 A retail brand’s online presence is arguably the most important piece of the puzzle in today’s retail landscape.
 Consumers expect retail brands to offer convenient online shopping options that are optimized for use on any digital device.
 The easier your products are for consumers to access any time, any place, the more likely you are to succeed in growing your customer base and earning multiple purchases from loyal customers over time.

 At minimum, small and independent retailers should have a well-designed, easy-to-use ecommerce website that is optimized for mobile browsing and shopping.
+Great platforms for this purpose are Squarespace or Shopify.
 It should be populated with high-quality images, information about your company and brand, an easy way for site visitors to get in contact with you and details about your physical locations and hours (if applicable).

 Aside from your ecommerce website, a social media presence has become a crucial aspect of retail success.
 A small business should plan its social media posts and presence with as much care as they do their brick-and-mortar merchandising strategy.
 Your online aesthetic should match your physical presence to give customers a strong sense of who you are.